Jon8thon/Cheat-Executor/README.md

 This is an executor for all my current and future tools I may make.
+At the time of download not all tools may be working or up to date but I am working on updating all the tools and they will be available soon.
 Email me at Jonathonsservices@outlook.com for suggestions or business opportunities.